Onto-Med/gfo-light/docs/README.md

 ## Continuant

-Social or material (three-dimensional) objects, their groups/aggregates and parts as well as their boundaries (two-, one- and zero-dimensional entities, i.e., surfaces, lines and points) are subsumed under the category *Continuant*.
+Social or material (three-dimensional) objects, their groups/aggregates, parts and boundaries (two-, one- and zero-dimensional entities, i.e., surfaces, lines and points) are subsumed under the category *Continuant*.
 Continuants are concrete individuals that persist through time and are wholly present at every point of their existence time (lifetime).

-**Objects** are social or material continuants that can exist independently of other continuants (e.g., a person, a computer, a chopstick or a football stadium). **Tokens** are specific objects that instantiate a symbolic structure.
+**Objects** are social or material entities that can exist independently of each other (e.g., a person, a computer, a chopstick or a football stadium).
+Objects can be located in other objects (*locatedIn*, e.g., the driver is located in the car). **Tokens** are specific objects that instantiate a symbolic structure.
 These are not only texts, but generally representations or specifications, such as a UML model or a computer programme.
+Tokens represent other entities (*represents/representedBy*).

 **Object aggregates** are groups of objects that together form a unit (e.g., a research group at a university or a sports team).
+To model the membership of a member in a group/aggregate, the object properties *memberOf*/*hasMember* should be used (Example 1b, playerA1).

-**Object parts** are continuants that cannot exist independently of the whole object of which they are parts. (e.g., part of a bone or of a chopstick).
+**Object parts** are material entities that cannot exist independently of the corresponding whole object (e.g., part of a bone or of a chopstick).
+The relation between an object and its parts can be specified using the object properties *hasPart*/*partOf*.

+While the object parts are firmly connected to the entire object, the aggregate members are loose objects.
+When modelling a person, for example, you could consider their skeleton as an object and as part of the human body.
+However, if we look at bone finds in the context of anthropology, the skeleton can be modelled as an aggregate of individual bones.
+Another example is a computer.
+A kit of computer components is an object aggregate before assembly and an object (a computer) afterwards.
+However, if the components are thrown into the case without being correctly connected, it is not a computer, but the components are simply located in (*locatedIn*) the case.

 <table>
     <tr><th>Domain class</th><th>GFO-light superclass</th><th>Restriction</th></tr>